Animenosekai/nasse/README.md

 - `base_dir`: str = Default(None)

-> The base directory of the endpoint, if the endpoint name
+> The base directory of the endpoint, used to determine the route

 Everything is meant to be reusable to write less and more readble code.